jefflee1103/Image-analysis/BigFISH/HCRv3_spot-count/README.md

 * Image channels to quantify (0-based)
 * Whether auto thresholding will be used
     * requires a fair number of spots within the image
-    * signal-to-background ratio of smFISH spots should be > 2 in raw images for reliable use
+    * signal-to-background ratio of HCRv3 spots should be > 2 in raw images for reliable use
 * If not using automated thresholding, find a suitable manual intensity threshold
-    * Draw several line profiles over smFISH spots in `rna_log.tif` on ImageJ to find a suitable threshold
+    * Draw several line profiles over HCRv3 spots in `rna_log.tif` on ImageJ to find a suitable threshold
-* Dense region decomposition parameters
-    * how wide the dense regions should be? (`bf_radius` in nanometers)
-    * minimum number of spots within a dense region for it to be considered a cluster (`nb_min_spots`)

 ### Batch processing multiple images

-Port the pre-determined quantification parameters to `smFISH_analysis_config.yaml` file.
+Port the pre-determined quantification parameters to `HCRv3_analysis_config.yaml` file.

 #### general configuration

 * `number_of_workers`: Number of CPUs to use
 * `input_pattern`: Input image directory - use wildcard to grab the images
 * `output_dir`: Directory where spot and cluster coordinates will be saved
-* `output_qc_dir`: Directory where quality control files will be saved (e.g. reference spot, elbow plot..etc)
+* `output_qc_dir`: Directory where quality control files will be saved (e.g. final detection plot, elbow plot..etc)

 #### bigfish configuration